List of Hetalia: Axis Powers characters: Nordics

 Denmark, Norway, Sweden, Finland, and Iceland make up the Nordic countries, also sometimes called the Nordic 5.
 The five are mostly seen with each other.

 Denmark

-Denmark (デンマーク, Denmāku) is loud and arrogant man who is often seen drinking heavily.
+Denmark (デンマーク, Denmāku) is a loud and arrogant man who is often seen drinking heavily.
 He has a fondness for the other Nordics, considering them to be his brothers, especially Iceland and Norway.
 He considers himself the big brother of all the Nordics though and is often trying to impress them, usually to no avail.
 He seems to have a fondness for axes; he is often depicted with one in official art and in one strip his plan to help Iceland make new friends involved one (because of this Iceland rejected it, scared of what would happen).
 Denmark is voiced by Hiroshi Shimozaki in Japanese and Montgomery Sutton (Season 4) and Greg Ayres (Season 5 onwards) in English.

 Sweden

 Sweden (スウェーデン, Suwēden) appears to be scary and often unintentionally intimidates those around him (though apparently not Denmark, Norway, or Iceland), although he is actually friendly and even a little shy sometimes.
 He has a fondness for Finland and once called him his wife, though Finland did not like this.
 He is the least talkative Nordic, often only speaking one word at a time, though his thoughts tend to be longer and give greater insight into him.
 He is the tallest Nordic and wears glasses.
 He seems to have a soft spot for children (or child personifications) judging by the fact he may have adopted Sealand and letting Ladonia think he had actually defeated him.
 Sweden was once known as the Swedish Empire particularly due to his might and strength until he was defeated by Russia after the Great Northern War.
 He is often addressed as "Mr. Sweden" by Finland.
 Sweden is voiced by Keikō Sakai in Japanese and Robert McCollum in English.